Affiliate links on Android Authority may earn us a commission. Learn more.

 If your iPhone isn’t charging when you plug it in, you’ve got a big problem.
 We’re not going to lie — while there are potentially easy fixes, it could be something as major and expensive as a faulty battery.
 Here’s a checklist of possibilities to work through if your iPhone refuses to juice up.

 If your iPhone isn't charging when you connect the charging cable, it could be anything from a faulty cable or plug to an outdated phone or a blocked charging port.
 On the more serious end of the spectrum, your device could have a faulty battery, or be ready to die completely.

 JUMP TO KEY SECTIONS

 Possible reasons for your iPhone not charging

 Your charging cable and/or plug are damaged

-Your phone doesn’t support wireless charging
+Your iPhone doesn’t support wireless charging

-Optimized Battery Charging stops the charging at 80%
+Optimized Battery Charging stops at 80%

 Your phone needs to be updated

-Your phone needs to be repaired
+Your iPhone needs to be repaired